Nirit Dudovich: Early life and education

 Dudovich was born in Jerusalem.
+Her father Arnold Frank was a physicist.
 In 1989 she joined the Israel Defense Forces in the Intelligence Corps, where she served until 1993.
 She was an undergraduate student in physics and computer sciences at Tel Aviv University.
 She moved to the Weizmann Institute of Science as a graduate student, earning both a master's and graduate degree.
 Her research focused on quantum coherent control.
 After graduating, Dudovich moved to the National Research Council Canada.

 Research and career

 In 2007, Dudovich joined the faculty at the Weizmann Institute of Science.
 Her research considers strong-field light-matter interactions, with a particular focus on the dynamics at ultrafast timescales.
 To this end, Dudovich developed frequency-resolved optomolecular gating.
 She has considered two aspects of high harmonic generation, including ionisation and recombination.
 She has made use of attosecond physics to better understand electronic processes such as tunnelling.